SolomonFoskaay/edao-beginner-dapp-course-quests/Chapter2/Day2.md

 #### QUESTION 4A:
 There are two parts.
 Inside of your <main> tag, add a <p> tag and put whatever text you want in it.
 #### ANSWER:
-I put text - "Am Learning Cadence dApp Development At Emerald DAO"
+I put text - "Foskaay Is Learning Cadence dApp Development For Flow Blockchain At Emerald DAO"

 <br>
 <hr>